 Aguilar, Grace (1816-1847).
 English novelist and writer on Jewish history and religion, poet, historical romance writer, religious reformer, educator, social historian, theologian, and liturgist.

 Akhenaton (c.
 1380 BC -c.
 1334 BC).
-Pharaoh of the Eighteenth dynasty of Egypt (1380-1362 BC), the father and predecessor of Tutankamen (aka King Tut), Akhenaton radically revised the Egyptian religious world, abandoning its traditional polytheism by instituting a unique form of monotheism.
+Pharaoh during the Eighteenth dynasty of Egypt (c.
+1550 BC-c.
+1292 BC), the father and predecessor of Tutankamen (aka King Tut), Akhenaton radically revised the Egyptian religious world, abandoning its traditional polytheism by instituting a unique form of monotheism.

 Alcott, Louisa May (1832-1888).
 American novelist best known as author of the 1868 novel Little Women, which is set in the Alcott family home, Orchard House, in Concord, Massachusetts.
 The novel is loosely based on Alcott’s childhood experiences with her three sisters.